gloriafercu/netflix-catalog/README.md

-# netflix-catalog
+# Netflix's catalog layout

-This repository contains the Netflix's catalog layout
+This repository contains the Netflix's catalog layout.